January 27, 2023

 Testing

-Symptomatic individuals will immediately receive both rapid and PCR tests.
-Asymptomatic individuals identified through contact tracing will receive a rapid test on days 1, 3, and 5 after potential exposure.
+Symptomatic individuals will immediately receive rapid testing.
+Residents will receive follow-up PCR tests.
+Asymptomatic individuals identified through contact tracing will receive a rapid test on days 1 and 5 after potential exposure and be asked to self monitor for the onset of symptoms.

 A single new case of COVID in any HCP or resident should be evaluated to determine if others in the facility could have been exposed.
 The approach to an outbreak investigation could involve either contact tracing or a broad-based approach.
 A broad-based (i.e., by unit, floor, etc.) approach is preferred if all potential contacts cannot be identified with certainty or managed with contact tracing.
-As part of the broad-based approach, testing should continue on affected units or facility-wide every 3-7 days until there are no new facility cases in either residents or staff for 14 days.
+As part of the broad-based approach, weekly testing should continue for those in the identified group until there are no new facility cases in either residents or staff for 14 days.

 Management and Treatment